 Prior to the meeting, it was announced that the Board had also met in closed-door executive session both on Feb.
 5, and again immediately prior to its present meeting, to discuss "administrative vacancies and positions opened and closed."

-Meanwhile on the PURE Reform blog, which has followed reform initiatives of the Pittsburgh School District since July of 2008, some commenters are calling for an "investigation" of what happened at Westinghouse.
+PURE Reform blog, which has followed reform initiatives of the Pittsburgh School District since July of 2008, some commenters are calling for an "investigation" of what happened at Westinghouse.
 Many decry the relatively recent influence of "carpetbaggers" from the foundation community and elsewhere.
 Fears include that the new crop of educational consultants are out of touch with real teaching, and that schools like Westinghouse are being utilized by District administrators to offload and jeopardize the careers of teachers and administrators perceived to be uncooperative or to hasten parental demands for new charter schools and school vouchers.